 In one of my previous related posts DIY Pickup in 4 Easy Steps.
 I was explaining how I make the magnetic pickup from the sewing bobbin and a copper coil of a transformer.

-It was including the winding with the use of the ordinary drill.
+It included the winding with the use of the ordinary drill.

 Well.
 No more winding!